Storm: Frontline Nation

 Storm: Frontline Nation is a turn-based strategy video game developed by the Swedish developer Colossai Studios, and published by SimBin Studios.
 The game takes place in modern-day Europe and North Africa.
 Gameplay elements involve diplomacy, large-scale strategy and small-scale tactical warfare.

-Plot
+Plot and gameplay

-"Unprecedented war is upon us.
-Former alliances have withered and every nation is now on their own.
-Nationalism and militarism dominates the politics, which has allowed sinister leaders to take charge.
-Secretly they build their armies and make up plans how to annihilate their enemies."

-Frontline Nation consists of two different gameplay levels, a strategic and a tactical.
+Storm: Frontline Nation is set in modern times where a nationalism and militarism dominate in Europe and North Africa.
+The game consists of two different gameplay levels, a strategic and a tactical.
 The strategic level is where the player manages production, diplomacy, research and coordination of military forces.
 The tactical level offers the player full control of its military units in a dynamically created hexagon-based battlefield.
-Form alliances with important nations, and honour them as long as they serve their purpose as you conspire to game control of over 45 countries.
+The players form alliances with important nations, and honour them as long as they serve their purpose as they conspire to game control of over 45 countries.